-The seated shoulder press is one of the best shoulder strength-building exercises you can do (other shoulder strength building exercises include, the seated tricep press, the military press, and the Zottman curl,) .
+The seated shoulder press is one of the best shoulder training exercises you can do (other shoulder strength building exercises include, the seated tricep press, the military press, and the Zottman curl,) .
 You’ll just need a seat, and some dumbbells.

 Sit down with your back firmly against your seat, and brace your core and upper back to create a platform to push against.
 Start with your dumbbells at neck height, and press upwards until your arms are fully extended.

 If you’re having trouble imagining this exercise, Scott Herman is here to save us again.
 Although you may not have access to a bench, a chair with a regular back should suffice for lighter-weight shoulder presses.

 The bent over row is a great exercise for building your entire back.
 It hits your lats, rear delts, and lower back.
 For this exercise, ensure you are not swaying back and forth to avoid injuries.

 Take your dumbbells, and bend over while keeping your legs and back straight, similar to the straight-legged deadlift we covered above.
 From this position, use your arms to raise and lower your dumbbells.